We are open! Please return library books as soon as possible. You will not be charged overdue fees for 2020 checkouts.

 Problem loading?
 View the Primary Sources video from ProQuest

 Before you attempt to find primary sources on a topic, you need to have a good understanding of what constitutes a primary source.
 It is very common for students to be confused about primary vs. secondary sources, so here is a brief breakdown:

-A primary source is a document or physical object which was written or created during the time under study.
-These sources were present during an experience or time period and offer an inside view of a particular event.
+A primary source is a document or object written or created during the time under study.
+The author/creator was present during an experience or time period and offer an inside view of a particular event.

 Types of primary sources include:

 A secondary source is a document that interprets or analyzes primary sources.
 These are second-hand accounts of an historical event.